YakubuLute/buyghana/README.md

 # buyghana
-Buyghana is an E-Commerce platform tailored towards made in Ghana Products.
+Buyghana is an E-Commerce platform tailored for made in Ghana Products.